datanav/docs/best-practice.rst

 Embedded data for testing
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Embedded data may also be used to test new configurations through conditional pipes.
-Conditional pipes are a way to define several distinct sources for a single input pipe.
+Conditional pipes are a way to define several distinct sources for a single inbound pipe.
 For example, consider a customer that has 2 different environments, one for production and one for test.
 The customer’s production environment includes all the personal data for the individuals working for the company.
 This data is sensitive, and the access restricted to only one IP-address.
 The customer's test environment might also contain sensitive personal data.
 Therefore, only one IP-address from the Sesam portal may have access too.
 There are several issues with such a setup.
 First, what do we do when several consultants work with the same project from multiple IPs?
 Second, what about minor changes to code that we would like to test out, without having to change data in the customer’s test environment?

 These issues are solved with the conditional source setting in the pipe config, and we will go through how to do this below.

-In the pipe config below we see an example of the general setup of a conditional input pipe.
+In the pipe config below we see an example of the general setup of a conditional inbound pipe.
 In this example we specify two environments; “Prod“ and “Dev“.
 In this case, the “Prod“ environment talks directly to the source data, here a csv-file.
 Inside the conditional “Prod“-definition we specify all the information we need in order to collect the source data.

 The “Dev“ environment does not connect directly to any external source.
 Instead we use *"embedded data“*, which is data formatted just like it would be from an external source but anonymized.
 As the data is embedded, or hard coded if you will, there is no access restriction.